 But, generally, the taxonomy of religion-sect-cult is a matter of opinion and perspective.*

-* If "The Truth" were as unusual as its members believe, it would be a cult (unless it really were the One True Church, in which case all other definitions would be irrelevant.)
+* If "the Truth" were as unusual as its members believe, it would be a cult (unless it really were the One True Church.)

 The Truth is abnormal because it is a small religion whose precepts include unique truthfulness.
-(The Catholic church claims that same mantle; but that organization is ancient, massive, rich, and powerful.
-But it's still based upon a fiction.)
+(The Catholic church claims that; but it's big, rich, and powerful. )

-The task of labeling The Truth as either "sect" or "cult" may be challenging for those who seek a proper expression of Biblical teachings.
-But for the more skeptical, the world's religions are all based upon invented versions of reality.
+The task of labeling the Truth may be challenging for those who categorize.
+For the skeptical, religions are invented and the distinctions are academic.

 ↑↑ Return to "opinion and perspective" ...